-For more on CO’s Laws and Regulations for Gaming, see here, or check out the Limited Gaming Act If you want to dive into the deep legal details: here is Colorado House Bill 1327, which was a precursor to Proposition DD, that narrowly passed to the surprise of many locals.
+For more on Colorado’s Laws and Regulations for Gaming, see here, or check out the Limited Gaming Act.
+If you want to dive into the deep legal details: here is Colorado House Bill 1327, which was a precursor to Proposition DD, that narrowly passed to the surprise of many locals.

-The CDC Gaming Reports publishes regular gaming news & analysis, which has a wealth of content on the history of Colorado Sports, both aggregated and produced.
+The CDC Gaming Reports publishes regular gaming news and analysis, which has a wealth of content on the history of Colorado sports, both aggregated and produced.

 Discover top Denver sports bars to watch your action unfold.
-After COVID-19 settles down and sports return full force if you want to catch a game at a local sports bar while following the action on your phone—Thrillist has the article for you.
+If you want to catch a game at a local sports bar while following the action on your phone, Thrillist has the article for you.
 Check out The Most Fun Sports Bars in (and Around) Denver.

-Tap into the CO sports fan community with DNVR Membership.
-To connect with other passionate CO sports fans, you can join the DNVR family.
-DNVR has exclusive subscription local journalism, game analytics, and even locker room audio — all rich content for a sports bettor.
+Tap into the Colorado sports fan community with DNVR Membership.
+To connect with other passionate Colorado sports fans, you can join the DNVR family.
+DNVR has exclusive subscription local journalism, game analytics and even locker room audio — all rich content for a sports bettor.
 They even throw watch parties.
 Want in?
 Learn more about DNVR.

 Retail Sports Operator: Betfred.
 With over 1,200 slot machines, electronic table games, and keno and video poker, Saratoga Casino has a lot to offer.
 It also has six restaurants and bars, live entertainment, and live racing.